ppfeufer/aa-example-plugin/README.md

 ## Installing Into Production AA

-To install your plugin into a production AA run this command within the virtual Python environment of your AA installation:
+To install your plugin into a production AA, run this command within the virtual Python environment of your AA installation:

 ```bash
 pip install git+https://github.com/YourName/aa-your-app-name
 ```

-Alternatively you can create a package file and manually upload it to your production AA:
+Alternatively, you can create a package file and manually upload it to your production AA:

 ```bash